HLXII/Evolve-Autoscript/README.md

 The inline Auto Employ settings don't update after a job is unlocked.
 You can fix this by using the Reset UI button on the General tab.

-Also thinking of moving some buttons back under the resource section for easy access, rather than searching the Auto Settings tab.

 # Stuff to do

 ## Bugfix